PollyHannah/Phylogenomic-study/README.md

 Two output files should now be saved in your current directory.
 Each filename will be specific to the input variables.
 For example, if you did a Genus-level analysis they will be called `faceted_histogram_by_Genus.pdf` and `orthogroups_with_Genus_completeness.tsv`.
 Saved in the directory `r_analysis_results` you'll find my results for each taxonomic level.

 ##### Output file: Histogram
 The `faceted_histogram_by_Genus.pdf` file should look something like the image below.
 It contains several histograms showing the number of orthogroups on the Y axis and Occupancy Threshold (%) on the x axis.
 The Occupany Threhold is the proportion of genomes with orthologs in orthogroups.
+They Y axis corresponds to the number of orthogroups at each Occupancy Threshold.
 ![Occupany threshold histogram](https://github.com/user-attachments/assets/33a36c34-78ed-4471-9aa3-c656d8c96561)

 ##### Output file: Orthogroup data